-This graph shows clearly that the string lengths that are perfectly Pythagorean in nature so that they halve and double with each octave rise and fall in pitch, and that this is true even for the red-brass strings although they cover only a small part of the overall compass.
+This graph shows clearly that the string lengths that are perfectly Pythagorean in nature so that they halve and double with each octave rise and fall in pitch from the top d3, right down to F, and then they are again Pythagorean but based on c2 = 10˝ once suitable for the red-brass strings although only for the notes from C to E.

 The Pythagorean scalings give string lengths that are very long in the bass and produce a very long instrument.
 See the details of the plan view of this instrument with a further elaboration of the importance of using Pythagorean scalings throughout the whole compass of the instrument.

-A stick was made giving the string lengths and another to give the lateral string spacing in order to measure out the string-scaling design on the baseboard and soundboard.
+A stick was made and was used to measure out the string lengths, and another stick was made to give the lateral string spacing in order to measure out the string-scaling design on the baseboard and soundboard.

 The design of the case and keyboard